How I do it.

 We currently use the AMBERY 4 channel PIP processor (costs about $150) .
 The PIP box combines video from another camera that views the room, so that there is an inset on the eye, showing both the examiner and examinee.
 This makes the entire editing process much easier.
 Generally about all you can tell from the PIP is the gender of the patient, their hair color, and what is being done.
 This is a good situation.
 These inexpensive Chinese boxes fall apart every year or two, and it is crucial to have another one.
 Usually the BNC plugs in the back fall off.

 The PIP device also puts up a date/time stamp, which can help keeping track of what the video is all about.

 The output of the PIP processor goes into a distribution amplifier (especially helpful if the cable run is long), and one of the outputs goes to the display, while the other goes to your computer (the EasyCap).
 These cost about $40.
 I think it is best to always use these, as it isolates your monitor from your EasyCap.
 These amplifiers never break.

-The EasyCap is an amazing Chinese device that converts a composite input with sound into an mpeg4 file.
+The EasyCap is another amazing Chinese device that converts a composite input into an mpeg4 file, using the USB port.
 The best setting is the "DVD" one, with 8K bandwidth.
 This produces a file of about 1gig/5 min.
 As these can build up, it is best to "sweep" them to a bigger storage device.
 These gadgets cost only about $15 on Amazon.
 These inexpensive Chinese gadgets fall apart roughly every year (literally), and it is a good idea to have a spare or two.
 What happens here is that the plastic case falls apart - -maybe the glue degrades.

 The EasyCap software nearly always works, even on the ever changing Windows-10, but we were unable to get it to work on a "Dual Xeon" PC.
 It works on a single Xeon PC however.